Removable singularities for nonlinear subequations

 \Theorem {\GGG.1} {\sl Suppose $F$ is a subequation which is $M$-monotone and $\E$ is a closed set with no interior, which is locally $C^\infty$ $M$-polar.
 Then for $u \in C(X)$,

 \centerline{ $u$ is $F$-harmonic on $X-\E \qquad\Rightarrow\qquad u$ is $F$-harmonic on $X$. } }

 \pf Corollary 3.5 in [\DDR] states that

 for any subset $M$ of the 2-jet bundle.
 Theorem \FF.1 applies to the $F$-subharmonic function $u$ on $X-\E$ proving that the canonical extension $U$ defined by (\CC.1) is $F$-subharmonic on $X$.
-Similarly, the $\wt F$-subharmonic function $v=-u$ on $X-\E$ has canonical extension $V$ which is $\wt F$-subharmonic on $X$.
+Similarly, because of (\GGG.2), the $\wt F$-subharmonic function $v=-u$ on $X-\E$ has canonical extension $V$ which is $\wt F$-subharmonic on $X$.
 By continuity of $u$ on $X$ and the fact that $\Int \E=\emptyset$, the canonical extensions $-U$ and $V$ agree, proving that $U$ is $F$-harmonic on $X$.

-\Remark{\GGG.2} Note that for a convex cone subequation $M$ the dual subequation $\wt M$ is much larger than $M$.
-This is because $0\in\wt M$ and $\wt M$ is $M$-monotone.
-The special case of Theorem \FF.1, stating that $M$-polar sets are removable for $M$-subharmonics, should be considered a weak result.
+\Remark{\GGG.2} Note that for a convex cone subequation $M$ the space of dual $\wt M$-subharmonics is much larger than the space of $M$-harmonics.
+To see this note that (\GGG.2) implies that $\wt M$ is $M$-monotone, and since $0\in \wt M$, it follows that $M\ss\wt M$.
+Because of this, the special case of Theorem \FF.1, stating that $M$-polar sets are removable for $M$-subharmonics, should be considered a weak result.
 In general there are plenty of removable sets for $M$-subharmonics which are not $M$-polar (See Section \LL).
 By contrast, that $M$-polar sets are removable for $\wt M$-subharmonics (Theorem \FF.1) and for $M$-harmonics (Theorem \GGG.1) constitute much better results, which are stated as follows.

 \Cor{\GGG.3} {\sl Suppose that $M$ is a convex cone subequation and $E$ is a closed set which is locally $C^\infty$ $M$-polar.
 Then $E$ is removable for $\wt M$-subharmonic functions which are locally bounded above across $E$.
 Moreover, if $E$ has no interior and $u\in C(X)$, then